Estimated reading time: 38 minutes

 A road trip in Italy would not be complete without a leisurely drive through the Tuscan countryside (or two).
 By day 6 in Siena, we were ready to hit the road and take in some of the sights.
 A visit to Tuscany would be incomplete without a drive to Val d’Orcia and the little hilltop town of San Quirico.
 This beautiful region is famous for the picture-perfect Cypress-line roads that wind through the countryside.

 So, we set off in search of the famous road and iconic home that stands at the end.
 Relying on Google, we found ourselves on a bumpy dirt road that snaked it’s way through the fields and vineyards.
 Only the find the road blocked by cables, concrete blocks and a rather large bulldozer.
 I guess we were not alone searching for the iconic scene and the local farmers said “enough!”
-On our way back we crossed paths with a half dozen travelers who like us were searching for the “Il Famosi Cipressi”.
+On our way back we crossed paths with a half dozen travelers who, like us, were searching for the “Il Famosi Cipressi”.

 San Quirico d’Orcia